 West Street Traders Group

 We met with local shop-keepers and established a network which makes sure that West Street gets a share of the attention and benefits from the Bedminster Business Improvement District.
 Several of the traders pay for hanging baskets along the street in

 the summer, and support local projects such as West Street Stories and the BS3 Repair Cafe.

 We worked with local community groups based in Marksbury to get funding and support from Bristol City Council, Network Rail and GWR for artwork and improvements to the walkway over this bridge: new lighting, re-painting and planting.

 In 2016, we successfully bid for funding to run a ‘pop up museum’ at the URC Hall on West Street: 500 visitors over the weekend shared their stories and photographs of times past.
 We then worked with Compass Point schoolchildren to produce a book based on their own experience of childhood and that of local people who grew up in the 1940’s and 1950’s.
 The project is ongoing, with its own Facebook page ‘West Street Stories’.

 Bedminster Community Choir

-WOW in partnership with acta achieved a grant to support the continuation of this unique choir (with members from 2 yrs old to 87!) which welcomes local people of all ages, abilities and voices.
+WOW has achieved a grant to support the continuation of this unique choir (with members from 2 yrs old to 87!) which welcomes local people of all ages, abilities and voices.
 Nobody is turned away.
 They just love to sing!!
-6-7.30pm at the acta Centre on Wednesday evenings.
+6-7.30pm at the acta Centre on Wednesday evenings during term time.